Max9414/MartiSarciph/README.md

 ![ScreenShot](pictures/sarci%20whyme.png)

 The gallery section won't have a screenshot, as it would be really hard to show in a single screenshot.
 It showcases shoots from the photographer as an example of her work.
+I tried different ways to show it, especially with grid and flex, but columncount was the best option.
+As I totally understand grid and flex for more "normal" formats, figuring out a proper way to make it work with pictures was extremely hard and I prefered going on something I was sure about.

 The prices section is a simple layout with just a description of the different offers and the price range.